mousedownmike/caldart/README.md

-# CalDART Web Proposal
+# CalDART Web Upgrade Proposal

-This document proposes an appropach to improving the perormance and maintainability of the CalDART.org web site.
+This document proposes an upgrade of the CalDART.org web site to improve performance, usability and reduce maintenance overhead.

 ## Current Site

 The current CalDART site is built with [WordPress](https://wordpress.org/) and the [CiviCRM](https://civicrm.org/home) platform.
-Some deficiencies with the current implementation include:
+From an outisider's perspective the current seems to suffer from the following issues:
  * The CiviCRM / WordPress implementation requires a server that requires regular updates.
  * The page layout is not "responsive" so it doesn't adapt well to mobile devices.
  * Page generation and delivery can be slow (4-5 seconds).

+The system proposed in this document aims to resolve these an other issues.

 ## Definitions

 The proposed solution involves a number of technical components that require some definition.
 The purpose of this section is to provide general definitions and explanations for the terms and techologies that will be elaborated on in the proposal section.

  - **Responsive Design** - Responsive Design generally refers to designing web pages in a way that permits page code to "respond" or change to the type of device the page is being rendered on.
 With Responsive Design, you create a single HTML page and set of Cascading Style Sheets (CSS) for each page "type" you have.
 Depending on the type of page and the device, the layout of the content will change.
 This eliminate the need to manage separate content and designs for each supported device type.
  - **Scalable Vector Graphics** - Scalable Vector Graphics \(SVG\) are images that can be drawn my browsers using vector commands \(like strokes of a brush\) as opposed to the placement of pixels.
 SVG assets are able to scale up and down to appropriately fit the device where they are being drawn.